Human rights in Tibet: Social system

-To journalist and writer Israel Epstein, a Polish Jew, a naturalized Chinese citizen and a member of the Chinese Communist Party, "the old society" in Tibet "had nothing even remotely resembling human rights."
+To journalist and writer Israel Epstein, a Polish Jew, a naturalized Chinese citizen, and a member of the CCP (who had not visited Tibet prior to the PRC annexation), "the old society" in Tibet "had nothing even remotely resembling human rights."
 He explains: "High and low, the belief had for centuries been enforced on the Tibetans that everyone's status was predetermined by fate, as a reward for virtues or penalty for faults on one's past incarnations.
 Hence it was deemed senseless for the rich (even though compassion was abstractly preached) to have qualms about sitting on the necks of the poor, and both criminal and blasphemous for the poor not to patiently bear the yoke.
 ‘Shangri-La’ the old Tibet was definitely not."